Smooth out a bumpy employment history with these tried-and-true resume tips.

 Not everyone is blessed with a picture-perfect employment history that matches their career goals.
-With a less-than-stellar economy over the past decade, many professionals find themselves with substantial employments gaps or a string of short-term or unrelated gigs dominating their resume.
+With a less-than-stellar economy over the past decade, many professionals find themselves with substantial employment gaps or a string of short-term or unrelated gigs dominating their resumes.
 Still, others are battling the same gaps because they took time off to raise their families, care for an ailing relative, or overcome a health condition of their own.

-If any of these situations applies to you, keep reading.
+If any of these situations apply to you, keep reading.
 Below are some ways you can pump up your professional resume and supplement your work experience to make a better case for your candidacy.

 If you volunteered for a role or took on an unpaid internship that allowed you to build relevant skills or gain industry experience, then these positions deserve a place on your resume employment history.
-Treat each opportunity as you would a paid job by describing your role and highlighting your major contributions and accomplishments to the organization on your resume.
+Treat each opportunity as you would a paid job by describing your role and highlighting your major contributions and accomplishments on your resume.

 If you stayed at home to raise your children, don’t discount the valuable experience you gained while managing the household and caring for your family.
 Take a look at this piece I wrote for Ladders that explains how you can highlight the core competencies you developed as a stay-at-home parent.

-If you freelanced for a number of different clients over a period of time, consider grouping these experience together under one position and then combining the dates.
+If you freelanced for a number of different clients over a period of time, consider grouping these experiences together under one position and then combining the dates.
 When breaking down the position, use the role description section to describe your expertise (i.e. the services you offered).
 Then, focus each bullet to highlight the work you did for a particular client and the results you achieved.
 This will give your resume a cleaner look and make you appear less like a job hopper and more like a committed consultant.